Stephen Maher (hurler)

 Stephen 'Picky' Maher (born 17 January 1993) is an Irish hurler who plays as a right wing-forward for the Laois senior team.

 Born in Ballacolla, County Laois, Maher first played competitive hurling in the various juvenile grades.
 He arrived on the inter-county scene when he first linked up with the Laois minor team, before later lining out with the under-21 side.
 He made his senior debut in the 2012 National Hurling League.
 Maher has been a regular fixture on team since that initial appearance, and has won one National Hurling League (Division 2A) medal.

-At club level Maher is a one-time championship medallist with Clough–Ballacolla.
+At club level Maher is a five-time championship medallist with Clough–Ballacolla.